The Dashboard Designer's Ribbon toolbar provides two page categories.

 The main pages include:

-To create and initialize a Ribbon at design time within Visual Studio, click the DashboardDesigner's smart tag.
+Click the DashboardDesigner's smart tag to create and initialize a Ribbon at design time within Visual Studio:

-Select Create Ribbon in the invoked context menu.
-This adds the following visual and non-visual components.
+Select Create Ribbon in the invoked context menu to add the following visual and non-visual components:

 To customize the RibbonControl, click its smart tag and choose Run Designer.
 To learn how to customize Ribbon items, the Quick Access Toolbar, a popup menu, etc., see the Ribbon Control Designer topic.

-If your application already contains a Ribbon (for instance, from the earlier version of the Dashboard Designer), you can update it by selecting the Update Ribbon menu item.
+If your application already contains a Ribbon (for instance, from the earlier version of the Dashboard Designer), you can select the Update Ribbon menu item to update it: